ruziniuuuuu/ME5413_Final_Project_Group10/report_typ/presentation.typ

 #slide[
   = Decision Making Flowchart

-  We have mainly used three nodes to implement the decision (i.e. How to get to the desired goal) logic:
+  We have mainly used three nodes to implement the decision (i.e. How to get to the desired goal) logic (Assuming that we use the non-depth camera and template matching method to detect the object):

   - `goal_publisher_node`: Publish the goal location (when the goal is not a box).
 The robot will navigate to the goal location directly.
   - `box_explorer_node`: Explore the box location (when the goal is a box).
 The robot will navigate to the boxes area (where the boxes are spawned) and explore the box location randomly until the box is detected.